 Initial Setup

 First, let’s install all the needed resources and applications.
-Get started by installing git
+Get started by installing git, gcc and

 sudo groupadd --system urbantrain